 The columns of the matrix represent levels of seniority, increasing from left to right.
 The rows represent types of competencies that the person is expected to have for each level.
 A similar approach is used by many other companies in the industry, such as Facebook, Google, Microsoft, and Amazon, to name just a few.

 Note the emphasis on competencies.
 In some other industries, you may see levels defined based on job scope – e.g. “I manage people therefore I am more senior than someone who doesn’t”, or “I manage 15 people therefore I am more senior than that other guy who only manages 5”.

 In a technology company such as Criteo, a leveling system based on job scopes doesn’t make any sense.
 Instead of incentivizing people to solve technical problems, a “job scope”-based system forces them to become managers to be more senior than individual contributors, and then to “grow their team” to increase their seniority as managers.
-This is counter-productive as it creates a glass ceiling for engineers who enjoy to write code and who would like to continue doing so instead of becoming managers.
+This is counter-productive as it creates a glass ceiling for engineers who enjoy writing code and who would like to continue doing so instead of becoming managers.
 It also leads to a lot of politics since the main incentive for managers will be to grow their team, instead of focusing on their team’s impact on the business.

 The general distribution of levels in R&D looks (predictably) something like this: